Finding the models

 "quantization_lut_weights_blob" : 3,

 I didn’t know how to convert the uint8 indices back to float32 weights, so I had to do some experimentation to figure out the correct dequantization formula.
-I found some documentation on specific Apple algorithms but didn’t find any specific information on how the LUT quantization works, so I had to reverse engineer it myself.
+I found some documentation on specific Apple algorithms but didn’t find any specific information on how the LUT quantization works.
 I tried a few different formulas based on common quantization schemes, but only one of them produced results that made sense given the values in the ranges blob.
 With some Codex help, I found the correct one which ended up matching TensorFlowLite’s quantization.

 To verify, I looked at the final classifier layer (512 -> 10), which had only 20 range values for 10 output channels: